hellowhirl/mastering-git/git_notes.md

 In the past people used to use `git reset` but it was confusing with flags like `--hard` or `--soft`, but now we use:

 ```
-// single or multiple files
+# single or multiple files
 git restore --staged fileName1.js fileName2.js

-//all files in staging area
+# all files in staging area
 git restore --staged .

-//all files in working area (local)
+# all files in working area (local)
 git restore .
 ```